|

 Maps: USFS Colorado Trail Maps Section 13 & 14; USGS Topo 15--Minute: Poncha Springs; San Isabel National Forest Service Map

 Shuttle: Much of the road riding can be avoided with a shuttle which can be set at the lodge and at the turn off to Raspberry Gulch.
-From the resort parking lot, turn east on CR162, turn right onto CR270 after about a mile.
-After about 5 miles turn right onto CR 272 at "T" intersection..
+From the resort parking lot, turn east on CR 162, turn right onto CR 270 after about a mile.
+After about 5 miles turn right onto CR 272 at "T" intersection.
 After two miles, CR 272 turns left: continue straight on CR 274 which begins here.
-Turn left onto CR 273 Raspberry Gulch Road, .3miles and climb steep 4 wd road to point where it is closed to motor vehicles.
+Turn left onto CR 273 Raspberry Gulch Road, .3miles and climb the steep 4wd road to the point where it is closed to motor vehicles.

 Continue on Colorado Trail crossing several drainages and old logging roads.
-About 16 miles into the ride the Trail begins its descent into Chalk Creek and the first mile of this descent is steep with several sharp switchbacks and will require most riders to dismount.
-After intersecting graded road the difficulty eases off considerably.
+About 16 miles into the ride the Trail begins its descent into Chalk Creek and the first mile of this descent is steep with several sharp switchbacks that will require most riders to dismount.
+After intersecting graded road, the difficulty eases off considerably.

 Salida Colorado and Buena Vista Colorado Maps